edisonxiang/perf/docs/proposals/perf.md

 As the result of the latency and throughput with different device numbers, we can evaluate scalability of devices for KubeEdge Edge Part.
-Measure the capacity of devices can be supported by KubeEdge Edge Part.
+Measure how many devices can be handled per Edge Node.
 <img src="../images/perf/perf-multi-devices.png">

 Different protocols are considered to test between KubeEdge Edge Part and devices.